data-analyst-guy/Customer-Behavior-Analysis-for-an-E-Commerce-Platform-/README.md

 | 201702 | 21489           | 7360           | 2060         | 34.25            | 9.59          |
 | 201703 | 23549           | 8782           | 2977         | 37.29            | 12.64         |

+🎯 Key Takeaways
+✅ March recorded the highest number of transactions, likely due to a successful marketing campaign or increased shopping demand.
+This strategy could be replicated in other months.

+✅ Traffic from YouTube has a high Bounce Rate (66.73%), indicating that users from this source do not engage much after landing on the site.
+Optimizing landing pages and ad content could help retain these visitors.

+✅ Direct traffic & Google are the main revenue sources, contributing the majority of transactions.
+Efforts should focus on SEO, Google Ads, and other strategies to sustain and grow these channels.

+✅ Non-purchasers view more pages than purchasers, which may indicate issues in the checkout process or difficulty in finding the right products.
+Improving the user experience, especially on product and checkout pages, is crucial.

+✅ The average customer makes 4.16 transactions per month, highlighting the presence of repeat buyers.
+A loyalty program or exclusive offers can help increase customer retention and lifetime value.

+✅ Add-to-cart rate is high, but the purchase completion rate remains low (~12%), although there is a positive trend over the months.
+This suggests that customers are becoming more willing to complete purchases, possibly due to improved checkout UX or effective marketing.
+🔹 Further optimization needed: Streamlining the checkout process, offering incentives, and implementing remarketing strategies could help reduce cart abandonment.